gistewart/Trivia-game/README.md

 [jQuery Official Website](https://jquery.com/)

 ## Project maintenance and contributions
 This is not an original game.
-Instead, this project was prepared as part of the work for Georgia Tech's Coding Boot Camp.
+Instead, this project was prepared as part of an assignment for Georgia Tech's Coding Boot Camp.